4lph4-01/share/Frameworks/Sovereign-C2  - Under Build/README.md

 ## Running the Server

-Ensure all scripts are permissioned from root. /  chmod +x *.* in the sovereingn-c2
+Ensure all scripts are permissioned from root. /  chmod +x *.* in the root of sovereingn-c2

 ### Windows